cxo1192/Web-Design-Implementation/230-project-1-content.md

 ## Miscillanious
 Depending on time constraints I may add more than just these three games.
+Im considering adding chess or even hang-man as strech goals

 ## About the Developer
 Im Cameron Ostrom, a Game Design Major and a second year at RIT.
 Im a versitile programmer and graphic designer/photoshop user.